** in course of contruction **

 Pix is not limited to pictures: your original files can be of any type understood by a browser.
 You can include PDFs as well as SVGs, JPEGs, PNGs and GIFs could be present.
 The original files could even be ZIP archives; the web server will usually tell your browser to offer them for download.

-The first thing to do, before you can use this software, is have access to a web server with PHP, whether locally or somewhere on the internet.
+The first thing to do, before you can use this software, is have access to a web server with PHP installed, whether locally or somewhere on the internet.
 Free hosting is available if you shop around, or get your broadband from an ISP which throws in some web space and even a free URL.
 You will need to access an ISP’s distant web space via FTP so install whatever tools are needed by your operating system.
 Alternatively, you could run a web server under Windows or use an old PC to run Linux and Apache just like the big boys do.

 Using Pix is simple: Pix.zip (13MB) contains all the files which generate this example.
 When installed on your web server, the contents of the the .zip download should produce identical output to the example.
 Make sure it does before proceeding.

 All you have to do to make Pix display your own pictures is to remove my pictures and substitute your own (in three sizes) and provide caption files (which can be empty).
 There is no limit to the number of pictures in each Album.
 The ZIP includes a skeleton index.php file and many other essential files in a folder called -pix-shared-.
 There are two Albums, uminmagitively called Album-One and Album-Two.
 To change the name of an Album, simply change the name of its folder.
-The script will alter it on the index page automatically.
+The script will alter it on the index page automatically (you may need to reload).
 You can add as many albums as you like.
 Every folder which is not called -pix-shared- will be assumed to be another Album and will be added to the index page by the script automatically.
 The Album folders themselves must follow the same structure and content rules and must contain:

 - A file badge.jpg measuring 240x180 which represents that Album folder.